The long-term effects of global warming

 Scientists are more confident about their projections for large-scale areas (e.g., global temperature and precipitation change, average sea level rise) and less confident about the ones for small-scale areas (e.g., local temperature and precipitation changes, altered weather patterns, soil moisture changes).
 This is largely because the computer models used to forecast global climate change are still ill-equipped to simulate how things may change at smaller scales.

 Some of the largest uncertainties are associated with events that pose the greatest risk to human societies.
 IPCC cautions, "Complex systems, such as the climate system, can respond in non-linear ways and produce surprises."
 There is the possibility that a warmer world could lead to more frequent and intense storms, including hurricanes.
 Preliminary evidence suggests that, once hurricanes do form, they will be stronger if the oceans are warmer due to global warming.
-However, the jury is still out whether or not hurricanes and other storms will become more frequent.
+Stil, the net result appears to be a more complex environment that is less hospitable compared to what we are accustomed.